Galina Voskoboeva: Career

-2008
+2008–2009

 In 2008, Voskoboeva managed to qualify for the Qatar Ladies Open in Doha.
-In the first round she defeated Eleni Daniilidou, before taking a set off world No. 5, Maria Sharapova losing 4–6, 6–4, 1–6.
+In the first round she defeated Eleni Daniilidou, before taking a set off world No. 5, Maria Sharapova finally losing 4–6, 6–4, 1–6.
 That same year, she reached the quarterfinals in Quebec City.

-2009

 In 2009, she reached the quarterfinals in Warsaw.
 At the US Open, she lost in the first round to Caroline Wozniacki, in straight sets.